bikegirl/academic-kickstart/content/biblia/isaiah-46-9-10/index.md

 ---

 "Remember the former things, those of long ago;

 I am God, and there is no other;

 I am God, and there is none like me.

-I make known the end from the beginning, from ancient times, what is still to come.
+I make known the end from the beginning,

+from ancient times, what is still to come.

-I say, ‘My purpose will stand, and I will do all that I please.""
+I say, ‘My purpose will stand,

+and I will do all that I please."